angular/angular/aio/content/guide/router-tutorial-toh.md

 #### Secondary route navigation: merging routes during navigation

-Navigate to the *Crisis Center* and click "Contact". you should see something like the following URL in the browser address bar.
+Navigate to the *Crisis Center* and click **Contact**.
+You should see something like the following URL in the browser address bar.

 <code-example format="http" language="http">